panther-labs/panther/docs/gitbook/historical-search/example-queries.md

 ## Show CloudTrail activity related to an AWS account id

 This is another variation of using a Panther field to broadly query.
-In this case finding all CloudTrail data related to an account of interest (perhaps the account is compromised and the concern is lateral movement).
+In this case finding all CloudTrail data related to an account of interest using `p_any_aws_account_ids` (perhaps the account is compromised and the concern is lateral movement).

 ```sql
 SELECT